-- Prick the sweet potatoes several times with a fork and place them on the prepared sheet pan.
-Loosely wrap the foil around the potatoes to form a packet and carefully pour in 1/3 cup water.
+- Prick the sweet potatoes with a fork and place them on the foil.
+Wrap the foil around the potatoes to form a packet and carefully pour in 1/3 cup water.
 Close the packet, using another piece of foil if necessary.
-Bake for 60 minutes, turning the potatoes and adding a few more tablespoons of water halfway through, until the potatoes are tender when pierced with a paring knife.
+Bake for 60 minutes, turning the potatoes and adding a few more tablespoons of water halfway through, until the potatoes are fork-tender.
 Set aside until cool enough to handle, then scoop out the flesh and discard the skins.

 - Meanwhile, make the brown butter shallots.
-Heat 4 tablespoons of the butter in a medium (10-inch) sauté pan.
+Heat 4 tablespoons of the butter in a medium (10-inch) skillet.
 Cook the butter over medium-low heat for 3 minutes, watching carefully, until brown flecks begin to form.
 Immediately add the shallots and 1 tablespoon of the brown sugar.
-Turn the heat to low and cook, stirring occasionally, for 20 minutes, until the shallots are tender and lightly caramelized.
+Turn the heat to low and cook, stirring occasionally, for 15 to 20 minutes, until the shallots are tender and lightly caramelized.
 Set aside.

 - In a medium bowl, combine the walnuts, flour, Parmesan, sage, ¼ teaspoon of the red pepper flakes, 2 tablespoons of the brown sugar, the remaining 5 tablespoons butter, and 1 teaspoon salt.
 Using your fingers, pinch the mixture together to form large crumbles.
 Set aside.

 - With a hand mixer on low speed (or using a potato masher) beat the potato mixture until smooth.
 Fold in the shallot mixture, the remaining tablespoon of brown sugar, the milk, the remaining 1/4 teaspoon red pepper flakes, and 2 teaspoons salt, and mix well.

-- Lower the oven temperature to 375 degrees.
+- Lower the oven temperature to 350 degrees.
 Transfer the potato mixture to a 9x13-inch baking dish.
-Sprinkle the crumble mixture evenly over the potatoes and bake for 30 minutes, until the topping is browned and the potatoes are heated through.
+Sprinkle the crumble mixture evenly over the potatoes and bake for 30 to 40 minutes, until the topping is browned and the potatoes are heated through.
 Serve hot.Note: The crumble can be assembled up to the point of baking and stored in the refrigerator, covered, overnight.
-It may take a few extra minutes in the oven.Copyright 2016, Lidey Heuck, All Rights Reserved
+It may take a few extra minutes in the oven.Copyright 2016, Lidey Heuck, All Rights Reserved.
+Updated 2023.